james-york2008/UXPrep/README.md

 ### Dynamic Content Rendering
 To improve scalability, quiz cards on the landing page are rendered dynamically rather than being hardcoded.
-The application dynamically renders quizzes from TypeScript data in order to support any number of questions or answers without changes to the UI components.
+The application dynamically renders quizzes from JSON data in order to support any number of questions or answers without changes to the UI components.
+Originally it rendered TypeScript data, but that was replaced to separate logic from data and to simplify scalability.

 ### Understanding React Rendering